Sucerquia/ASE-PLUMED_tutorial/MTD.md

 ## Well-Tempered Metadynamics Simulation

-Well-Tempered Metadynamics method is described in the [`Theory section`](theory.md#metadynamics).
-It basically adds external energy for pushing the system to explore different conformations.
-This makes necessary to add a restrain to avoid that the extra energy dissolves the atoms in vacuum.
-This restriction consists in a semi-harmonic potential with the form
+Well-Tempered Metadynamics method is an enhanced sampling method described in the [`Theory section`](theory.md#metadynamics).
+It adds external energy for pushing the system to explore different conformations.
+To avoid atom dissociation, we add a restrain to the system.
+This restriction consists on a semi-harmonic potential with the form

 ```math